 - Must be eligible according to application form criteria*

 - Based in the United Kingdom

-If you would like to be considered for a National Youth Ballet Bursary for the 2022 Dancers’ Development Experience, please complete our bursary form by 5pm on 16th July 2022.
-A bursary form must be submitted at the same time as the Dancers’ Development Experience Application.
+If you would like to be considered for a National Youth Ballet Bursary, please complete our bursary form at the point of application and no later than the application deadline advertised.

 *In assessing each application the NYB team will take into account a number of factors based on the Jerwood Foundation’s Toolkit for Socio-economic Diversity and Inclusion in the arts.
 NYB may require provision of financial evidence before deciding on any application.
 Typically this would include:

 - Whether a family is living on significantly less than the national average wage, and/or in receipt of benefit or income support eg: Universal Credit

 - If they are receiving a bursary for dance study from any dance school

 This award was generously donated by Patricia Prime’s family with the specific intention of removing barriers for dancers of Black African and/or Black African-Caribbean descent who are under-represented in our art-form.
 Since 2021 we have been delighted to support eight young people with a Pat Prime Award.
 This award is now closed for further applications until 2024.